bee256/star_dodge/README.md

 # Star Dodge

-StarDodge is a simple 2D game.
+Star Dodge is a simple 2D game.
 The goal is to navigate a space ship through stars and to avoid collisions.
 The game was written in a school course to teach Python programming for pupils starting at the age of 14.
 It is intended to teach the following principles: